m00wl/nixfiles/hosts/README.md

 ## Bootstrap Process

-This describes the general bootstrap process to provision a new system for the NixOS install:
+This describes the general bootstrap process to provision a new UEFI system for the NixOS install:

 Create a `DISK` variable for convenience: